American University of Sharjah

 The Teaching Workforce

-The most prolific instructor has taught nearly 500 sections over their career at AUS.
-The color indicates how many semesters they've been active — darker blue means a longer tenure.
+The most prolific instructor has taught nearly 500 sections over their career here.
+Color shows how many semesters someone has been active: darker blue is a longer tenure.

-Left: Most instructors teach for a relatively short time — the histogram is heavily skewed toward 1-5 semesters.
-However, a significant number have been active for 20+ semesters (10+ years).
-Right: The number of active instructors has grown from about 300 in 2005 to over 500 in recent years.
+Left: Most instructors don't stay long; the histogram piles up at 1-5 semesters.
+Even so, a sizeable group has taught for 20+ semesters (10+ years).
+Right: Active instructors per semester have grown from about 300 in 2005 to over 500 lately.

-Each bubble represents an instructor.
-The x-axis shows total sections taught, the y-axis shows how many distinct subjects they teach, and the size reflects their tenure.
-Instructors in the upper-right are both prolific and versatile — teaching many sections across multiple subjects.
-Most instructors cluster in the lower-left (few sections, 1-2 subjects), while a handful of "superstar" instructors stand out.
+Each bubble is an instructor.
+X is total sections taught, Y is how many distinct subjects they teach, and bubble size is tenure.
+The upper-right is prolific and versatile: lots of sections across several subjects.
+Most people sit in the lower-left (a few sections, 1-2 subjects), and a handful of outliers stand well apart.

-Left: The TBA rate shows the percentage of sections each semester where no instructor was assigned at scrape time.
-High TBA in recent semesters often means instructors haven't been finalized yet.
-Right: The average number of sections per instructor per semester has remained relatively stable, hovering around 3-4 sections, showing consistent workload distribution.
+Left: The TBA rate is the share of sections each semester with no instructor assigned at scrape time.
+A high rate in recent semesters usually just means staffing wasn't final yet.
+Right: Sections per instructor per semester barely moves, sitting around 3-4.
+Workloads stay fairly even.

-Green bars show newly hired instructors (first semester teaching); red bars show departures (last semester before disappearing from the data).
-Of 1,639 instructors who have ever taught at AUS, 532 are still active.
-Fall semesters consistently recruit more new faculty than Spring, reflecting annual hiring cycles.
+Green bars are new hires (first semester teaching); red bars are departures (last semester before they vanish from the data).
+Of 1,650 instructors who have ever taught here, 501 are still active.
+Fall always brings in more new faculty than Spring, which tracks the annual hiring cycle.

-Survival curves by hiring cohort: of instructors hired in a given period, what percentage are still teaching N years later?
-The steepest drop is in the first 1-2 years — many instructors teach for only a short period.
-Those who survive past ~5 years tend to stay much longer.
-Compare cohorts to see if AUS is retaining faculty better or worse over time.
+Survival curves by hiring cohort: of the instructors hired in a given period, what share are still teaching N years later?
+The sharpest drop comes in the first year or two.
+Those who make it past about five years tend to stick around much longer.
+Compare cohorts to see whether retention is improving.

 Each dot is a course.
-Green dots in the lower-right are "owned" courses: offered for many semesters but taught by very few instructors (high continuity).
-Red dots in the upper-right are high-turnover courses: many semesters AND many different instructors rotating through.
-Dot size indicates total sections taught.
+Green dots, lower-right: "owned" courses, offered for many semesters but taught by very few people (high continuity).
+Red dots, upper-right: high-turnover courses, many semesters and many instructors cycling through.
+Dot size is total sections taught.

 The longest instructor-course pairings in AUS history.
-Imad A Abu-Yousef has taught CHM 101 for 60 semesters — an extraordinary run of continuity.
-These are the courses where one person has become synonymous with the class.
+Imad A Abu-Yousef has taught CHM 101 for 61 semesters straight.
+These are the courses where one name has basically become the class.

 05 — Teaching Modality